How did everything begin?

 amino acids.)

-The difficulty is: how could amino acids have combined
+The difficulty is: how could amino acids have

-have been formed:
+even have been formed:

 According to the marine hypothesis, chemical evolution and